-- (a) buildings; - (b) sculptures, models of buildings and works or artistic craftsmanship, if permanently situated in a public place or in premises open to the public. - (2) The copyright in such work is not infringed by - (a) making graphic work representing it; - (b) making photograph or film of it; or - (c) broadcasting or including in a cable programme service a visual image of it. - (3) The copyright of such a work is not infringed by the issue to the public of copies, or the broadcasting or inclusion in a cable programme service, of anything whose making was, by virtue of this section, not an infringement of copyright. - 75.
-Anything done for the purposes of reconstructing a building does not infringe any copyright in the building or in any drawings or plans in accordance with which the building was constructed by or with the licence of the copyright owner.
+- (b) sculptures, models of buildings and works of public display. artistic craftsmanship, if permanently situated in a public place or in premises open to the public. - (2) The copyright in such a work is not infringed - (a) making a graphic work representing it; - (b) making a photograph or film of it; or - (c) broadcasting or including in a cable programme service a visual image of it. - (3) The copyright of such a work is not infringed by the issue to the public of copies, or the broadcasting or inclusion in a cable programme service, of anything whose making was, by virtue of this section, not an infringement of copyright. - 75.
+Anything done for the purposes of reconstructing a Reconbuilding does not infringe any copyright in the building struction of buildings. or in any drawings or plans in accordance with which the building was constructed by or with the licence of the copyright owner.